aerogear/native-android-example/README.md

 ## Introduction

-This is a sample Java application showing use of DataSync, SSO and Unified Push using native upstream SDK's.
+This is a sample Android Java application showing use of DataSync, [Keycloak](https://www.keycloak.org/about.html) and Unified Push using native upstream SDK's.
-Application is using [Ionic showcase server]([https://github.com/aerogear/ionic-showcase/tree/master/server](https://github.com/aerogear/ionic-showcase/tree/master/server)) as it's backend which is a GraphQL server.
-For DataSync application uses Apollo Client that communicates with the server.
-AppAuth and Keycloak are used as SSO and Aerogear SDK for Unified Push support.
+Application is sending requests to [Ionic showcase server]([https://github.com/aerogear/ionic-showcase/tree/master/server](https://github.com/aerogear/ionic-showcase/tree/master/server)) which is a GraphQL server.
+For DataSync, application uses Apollo Client to query, mutate and subscribe.
+[AppAuth](https://github.com/openid/AppAuth-Android) to connect with Keycloak and Aerogear SDK for Unified Push support.

 ## Implementation
 ### 1. DataSync